Categories

 Video

 But the major performance difference was felt when Bjorn tested YouTube and the browser on both old and new Model 3s.
-YouTube app loading time was significantly better on the new Model 3 and the videos also ran smoothly, while on the old Model 3 with Intel Atom, the app loaded slowly and videos were jerky and frames were skipped.
+YouTube app loading time was significantly better on the new Model 3 and the videos also ran smoothly, while on the old Model 3 with Intel Atom, the app loaded slowly, videos were jerky and frames were skipped.
 Bjorn also tested the internet speed as he was using a fast Wi-Fi connection for both tests, and this lag was not due to this factor.

 Browser

-Tesla’s in-car browser has always been the least performing application on the center touchscreen and therefore the least used by Tesla car owners.
+Tesla’s in-car browser has always been the least-performing application on the center touchscreen and therefore the least used by Tesla car owners.
 But with the new AMD Ryzen processor (MCU3), the browser has become much faster and the scrolling has been smoothed out.

 Bjorn browsed a heavy news website with tons of articles to vertically scroll (www.dn.no), only to be astonished at the performance enhancement with the new APU.